owolfhu1/availity-assessment/README.md

 3. Availity provides a platform for healthcare professionals to find digital products and services, manage healthcare translations and patent data.

+4. In the file `question-four.js` you will find a function called parenthesesChecker which takes a string of code and returns true/false if the string contains valid parentheses.
+There is also some test data/logic that will run if you run the file.